ScottLogic/blog/_posts/2024-05-15-could-cars-help-predict-the-weather.md

 This allows them to get an accurate picture of the weather landscape across the UK as well as building up a historical account, which is then used as an input to their predictions and forecasting.
 To simplify massively if they spot a North-Easterly warm weather front hitting Cornwall they can predict balmy conditions in Bristol.

 Given these observation stations are roughly 40 km apart however there naturally exists gaps in observational knowledge between them.
 These grey zones can house some interesting and localised weather phenomena themselves, and especially in urban environments these can have very real impacts on people's lives.

 Having access to finer grained observational data would allow agencies to enrich their knowledge of the weather systems affecting the country, and would be especially useful in [Nowcasting](https://en.wikipedia.org/wiki/Nowcasting_(meteorology)); the concept of producing accurate forecasts over a shorter timeframe.

-Having access to finer grained data has two main advantages, they could be used as extra forecasting inputs, and they can also be used to validate forecasts produced by other means; if you’ve predicted a heatwave across a city, do the real world measurements support that?
+More specifically there are two main advantages, the data could be used as extra forecasting inputs, and used to validate forecasts produced by other means; if you predicted a heatwave across a city, do real world measurements support that?

 With more observational data comes more accurate forecasts that can be localised to inform individuals on a more personal scale.
 Telling you it’s going to rain all day is one thing, telling you localised flooding is expected on the road outside 2 hours from now is another.